KTANE-MODS/Music-Manager-Tutorial/README.md

 ### Misc.
 Notes
 - You will hear the default music in the Setup room until you exit out of a bomb
 - If you change the location of your Tracks folder, you will need to update all the paths to where it currently is
 - If you want the default music to play for a certain room, change the value after `AllowDefaults` from `false` to `true`
+- For the Gameplay section, it's not neccessary to include the entire path.
+Instead, you can just say the name of the track including the file type in `"` Ex: `"Gameplay.ogg"`